-On Think Tanks was founded in mid 2010.+ It has evolved from a blog into a global platform dedicated to study and support policy research and policy research centres, or think tanks.
+On Think Tanks was founded in mid 2010.+ It has evolved from a blog into a global initiative dedicated to study and support policy research and policy research centres, or think tanks.
 The members of the On Think Tanks Team and its Advisory Board are spread out across 6 continents!

 Since then, On Think Tanks’ contributors have worked very hard to come up with and share the best ideas and advice for think tanks and their funders.
-We have:

 Growth has been rather stable since the beginning with new audiences joining every week.
 Most importantly, though, new collaborators, partners and supporters have strengthened out community.